 If you take regular medication, a repeat prescription can be issued to you most of the time without seeing the doctor.

-Due to coronavirus we will be asking all patients to nominate a pharmacy where they will collect their repeat prescriptions.
+All patients will be asked to nominate a pharmacy where they will collect their repeat prescriptions.
 Prescriptions will be ready for collection at the nominated pharmacy after 72 hours.
 We would ask that you do not come to the surgery to collect your repeat prescriptions.
 You can still order repeat prescriptions in the usual way on line.
 Please write in the comment box your nominated pharmacy.

 Our repeat prescription line is currently open Monday to Friday 08:30- 12:30 and 14:00 -15:00